GauravWable/DataPartitioning/README.md

 ETL &amp; Persist component deployed as s streaming job for storing the messages being read from ingestion-queue

 ### Pubsub
 Create a topic and subscription on Google Pubsub.
-Provide topic and subscription name in command line arguments.
+Provide topic name in command line arguments.

 ### Authentication for PubSub service on local machine
 Authenticate with account on your local machine